-For claims against perpetrators, Colorado's SOL expires when a victim reaches age 24 or 6 years after discovering their injuries were caused by the abuse.
-For claims against other individuals and institutions, Colorado's SOL expires when victims reach age 20 for negligence and 21 for fraud, or 2-3 years after discovery.
-This means the civil SOL expires nearly three decades before the average victim will tell anyone they were abused.
-Colorado's short SOLs have kept a broad class of victims from coming to court, while protecting the institutions that sheltered abusers and covered up the abuse.
+We applaud Colorado for eliminating the SOL for child sex assault claims earlier this year.
+Prior to this improvement for claims against perpetrators, Colorado's SOL expired when a victim reached age 24 or 6 years after discovering their injuries were caused by the abuse.
+For claims against other individuals and institutions, Colorado's SOL expired when victims reached age 20 for negligence and 21 for fraud, or 2-3 years after discovery.
+This means, historically, the civil SOL expired nearly three decades before the average victim told anyone they were abused.
+Colorado's previously short SOLs have kept a broad class of victims from coming to court, while protecting the institutions that sheltered abusers and covered up the abuse.